mitchellkrogza/Fail2Ban-Blacklist-JAIL-for-Repeat-Offenders-with-Perma-Extended-Banning/README.md

 ### The Startup Action:
 		The startup action checks the existing ip.blacklist file for any duplicates and automatically removes them.
+It also sorts the file into numbered order which makes looking through the file later a breeze.
 The startup action then adds all IP's contained in the blacklist file into your IPTables with a DROP command.
-This happens every time Fail2Ban starts or after a server reboot.
+This happens every time Fail2Ban starts or even after a server reboot.
 This means this truly works across reboots unlike other repeat offender jails out there.

 		It also effectively deals with any chance of duplicates.
+		A really simple sort commandline used to sort and clear the file of dupes.

 ### The Ban Action:
 		The ban action takes a new IP address which was found to match our rules and writes this